majestic53/nesl/docs/main.md

-This project emulates the original NES hardware with enough accuracy to run most common games, while being performant and natively compilable on Linux, MacOS and Windows.
+`NESL` emulates the original NES hardware with enough accuracy to run most common games, while being performant and natively compilable on Linux, MacOS and Windows.

 ### Project Architecture

-This project contains a series of subsystems, each representing one component of the phyiscal hardware in the NES.
+`NESL` contains a series of subsystems, each representing one component of the phyiscal hardware in the NES.
 The subsystems each communicate with each other and are driven by a central bus and service.
 The bus and service interface to the outside world for configuration and IO.
 The following diagram gives a high-level idea of how all the components fit together:

 ![](arch.png)